 The specific nature of the study justifies the use of the legitimising strategies: the interviewees are in a situation where they are supposed to explain their double return, discover the conflict and talk about what they would like to keep quiet about.
 Several narrators also use a positive self and a negative others presentation (van Dijk 1993: 264).
 They emphasise idealistic intentions and indicate their willingness to work for Latvia or a good idea without pay.
 This does not mean that the narrators are not interested in income; they have calculated their recourse and are ready to get involved in specific projects to which they can make a significant contribution.
 'I thought it was obvious.
-You see that there are not enough resources and that the return of migrants as agents of change should be primarily supported and encouraged.
+You see that there are not enough resources and that that resource is you.
+You want to do it, it seems important to you and you do it' (Oliver).
+The narrators believe that the return of migrants as agents of change should be primarily supported and encouraged.